icarogabryel/dark-matter/README.md

 # Dark Matter

-Dark Matter Assembler is a tool designed to compile the and link COSMOS assembly language into a binary format.
+Dark Matter Assembler is a tool designed to compile the and link the COSMOS assembly language (CAL) into a binary format.